How to create an instance

 • on macOS, with the QEMU and VirtualBox drivers

-The --network option can be given multiple times, each one requesting an additional network interface (beyond the default one, which is always present).
-Each use takes an argument specifying the properties of the desired interface:
+The --network option can be given multiple times to request multiple network interfaces beyond the default one, which is always present.
+Each time you add the --network option you also need to provide an argument specifying the properties of the desired interface:

-• name — the only required value, it identifies the host network to connect the instance’s device to (see networks for possible values)
+• name - This is the only required value, used to identify the host network to connect the instance’s device to (see networks for possible values).

-• mode — either auto (the default) or manual; with auto, the instance will attempt automatic network configuration
+• mode - Either auto (default) or manual; with auto, the instance will attempt to configure the network automatically.

-• mac — a custom MAC address to use for the device
+• mac - Custom MAC address to use for the device.

 enp0s3 UP 10.0.2.15/24